William Prager

-William Prager, (before 1940) Willy Prager, (May 23, 1903 in Karlsruhe – March 17, 1980 in Zurich) was a German-born US applied mathematician.
+William Prager, before 1940 Willy Prager (23 May 1903 – 17 March 1980), was a German-born American applied mathematician.
 In the field of mechanics he is well known for the Drucker–Prager yield criterion.

+Biography

-Willy Prager studied civil engineering at the Technische Universität Darmstadt and received his diploma in 1925.
+Willy Prager was born on 23 May 1903 in Karlsruhe.
+He studied civil engineering at the Technische Universität Darmstadt and received his diploma in 1925.
 He received his doctorate in 1926 and worked as a research assistant in the field of mechanics from 1925 to 1929.
 From 1927 to 1929 he habilitated.
 He was a deputy director at University of Göttingen, professor at Karlsruhe, University of Istanbul, the University of California, San Diego and Brown University, where he advised Bernard Budiansky.
-Prager was also on a sabbatical at IBM's research lab in Zurich.
+Prager was also on a sabbatical at IBM's research lab in Zürich.

+He died on 17 March 1980 in Zürich.

 The Society of Engineering Science has awarded the William Prager Medal in Solid Mechanics since 1983 in his honor.
 In 1957, he received a Guggenheim Fellowship.